jinjagit/blogger/README.md

 Taken from [here](https://stackoverflow.com/questions/3137393/rails-add-a-line-break-into-a-text-area).

-### Remove <code>max-width</code> in css, for 4k screens:
+### Remove <code>max-width</code> in css:

-I found the containers for the articles and other page content would not span the full width of my screen (4k) when the window was maximized.
+I found the containers for the articles and other page content would not span the full width of my screen when the window was maximized.
 Somewhere in that huge block of code in screen.css.scss is a <code>max-width</code> declaration.
 Delete it.

 ### Limited control of button attributes: